WOHL-CD: History

 On June 12, 2009, a construction permit allowed WOHL to perform a "flash-cut" to digital and adopt the current calls WOHL-CD.
 It first operated its high definition digital signal on UHF channel 25, but due to possible interference with WRTV in Indianapolis, the station moved to channel 35 for its digital operations.
 The allotment previously served as WLIO's analog signal and virtual channel display.

 Soon after on September 28, WLQP-LP (now WPNM-LD) and WLMO-LP (now WAMS-LD) terminated analog operations.
 Programming was shifted to WOHL with CBS on a new second digital subchannel and began to be offered in high definition for the first time.
 Block Communications then turned WPNM and WAMS into repeaters for WOHL (with all stations under the "ABC Lima" banner on 35.1 and the "CBS Lima" banner on 35.2) expanding its reach across the West Ohio TV market.
 Programming from Fox and MyNetworkTV had moved that July to WLIO 8.2.

 On August 1, 2025, Gray Media announced it would acquire all of Block's broadcast television stations, including WOHL-CD, WAMS-LD, WPNM-LD and WLIO, for $80 million.
+The sale was approved by the FCC on May 6, 2026, and completed the same day.